JVenberg/TrackmaniaSelfDriving/docs/index.md

 ![NVidia Arch](imgs/nvidia_model.png)

 After experimentation, I added batch normalization layers between each convolutional layer to improve performance on my dataset.
-I also scaled it to work with my 64x64 image input.
+Additionally, I added dropout regularization between each densely connected layer in order to improve generalization of the model.
 I also found that a final atan operation after the last densely connected layer slightly improved performance compared to no operation or softsign.
+Finally, I scaled it to work with my 64x64 image input.
 Here is the neural net that I used:

 ![TrackmaniaNet Arch](imgs/model_diagram.png)